Skip to Content

 The requirement that the injury be suffered "in the course of employment" is generally interpreted to mean that, for an injury to be compensable, the injury must occur when the employee is at work, during the hours in which they are expected to be there, and while they are engaged in the work they are employed to do.
 "Arising out of employment" is generally interpreted to mean that the injury must also arise out of a risk that is reasonably related to the employment.

 Further, virtually every state workers compensation Act defines "injury" and "employment" in an attempt to tighten the parameters around what is considered compensable so that compensation is truly limited to those injuries resulting from workplace exposures.
-For example, the New York Workers Compensation Act defines "injury" as " only accidental injuries arising out of and in the course of employment and such disease and or infection as may naturally and unavoidably result therefrom" (Article 1, Section 2(7)).
-"Employment" is defined in the Act as "employment in a trade, business, or occupation carried on by the employer for pecuniary gain, or in connection therewith…" (Article 1, Section 2 (5)).
+For example, the New York Workers Compensation Act defines "injury" as the following.

 Unfortunately, the New York Workers Compensation Board is all too familiar with death and injuries resulting from terrorism and other disasters, having had 6 death claims from the first bombing of the World Trade Center in 1993, and the 300+ death claims caused by the crash of Trans World Airlines (TWA) Flight 800 in 1996.
 The Board has advised that individuals injured or killed in the course of employment in the World Trade Center disaster will be considered compensable cases.

-The Board's decision about compensability for the World Trade Center disaster has its roots in a 1922 court decision Roberts v Newcomb & Co., 234 NY 553, 138 NE 443 at 444 (1922), where injuries caused by a bombing were held to be compensable.
+The Board's decision about compensability for the World Trade Center disaster has its roots in a 1922 court decision Roberts v.
+Newcomb & Co., 234 NY 553, 138 NE 443 at 444 (1922), where injuries caused by a bombing were held to be compensable.
 The volunteer fire and ambulance workers are afforded coverage for injuries and deaths resulting from the disaster via separate Acts also administered by the Board.

 A couple of compensation issues in New York that we expect to see in the weeks and months ahead are mental stress claims and claims for injury and death that occurred in the vicinity of the World Trade Center.
 Mental stress claims are those where the employee asserts that they have become mentally and/or physically incapacitated because of work-related stress.
 Most state workers compensation Acts specifically address the compensability of injuries of this nature, with about half of those requiring that the mental injury must have a physical manifestation.

-The New York Act excludes:
+The New York Workers Compensation Act excludes the following.

 The Board has advised that any claims filed in New York will be dealt with on a case-by case review of the facts surrounding the claims unless the Board as a group makes an overriding ruling.